ColinWu0403/CS490IOS/README.md

 * Ability to view all class assignments
 * Ability to view a calendar with all class information
 * Ability to view class grades and statistics
+* Ability to click on an assignment, then view more information regarding its content, due date, etc.

 **Optional Nice-to-have Stories**

 * Ability to "check off" completed assignments
+* Ability to sort through assignments based on: Course, Due Date, Type

 ### 2. Screen Archetypes